interlock/go-good-bad-vendor/readme.md

 Compile and run both examples from a clean checkout.
 They both work, yay!

-Now run ./sync.sh, which creates a vendor folder with the good and bad lib installed.
+Now run `./sync.sh`, which creates a vendor folder in some_lib with the good and bad lib installed.
 This simulates using a dependency manager like `glide`.

 Now run the good and bad again.
 Bad will fail to compile with a message similar to this: